skoolkid/skoolkit/sphinx/source/commands.rst

     -d DIR, --output-dir DIR
                           Write the snapshot file in this directory.
     -f, --force           Overwrite an existing snapshot.
+    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+This option may be used multiple times.
     -p STACK, --stack STACK
                           Set the stack pointer.
     --ram OPERATION       Perform a load operation or otherwise modify the